ytaras/ytaras.github.io/source/_posts/2013-04-29-scala_workshop_0.markdown

     )}
 ```

-If you are scared by lot of ascii symbols and extra parenthesis - I
+If you are scared by lot of ASCII symbols and extra parenthesis - I
 encourage you to read ScalaCheck user guide, which is a really nice
 description how to write properties.
 If not - just believe me that this
 property can be read as _for any pair of integer such that second
 integer is not zero, following property is true_

-That was rather a big post.
+That was rather a big post, so I have to wrap up.
 Hopefully, you have some insight on Scala
 infrastructure and building.
 You can try it on your own, or have a look
 at [GitHub repository][5].
+Also I encourage you to write comments either
+here or at GitHub or send to me via Google+.

-Next time lets do our WAAS!
+Next time lets do our WAAS and start from parsing workflow definition
+files.
+Stay tuned!

  [1]: http://www.codecommit.com/blog/scala/roundup-scala-for-java-refugees
  [2]: http://www.naildrivin5.com/scalatour